IBM ditches 2015 operating EPS target, shares slump 7 percent

-IBM shares fell nearly 7 percent to a three-year low, a blow for legendary investor Warren Buffett whose Berkshire Hathaway Inc (BRKa.N) is its top shareholder.
-The decline shaved more than $13 billion off of IBM's market cap, which stood at $182 billion at the stock market close on Friday.
+IBM shares fell nearly 7 percent to a three-year low, a blow for legendary investor Warren Buffett whose Berkshire Hathaway Inc is its top shareholder.
+The decline shaved more than $13 billion (8 billion pounds) off of IBM's market cap, which stood at $182 billion at the stock market close on Friday.

 “We are disappointed in our performance," said Ginni Rometty, IBM chairman, president and chief executive officer.
 "We saw a marked slowdown in September in client buying behavior, and our results also point to the unprecedented pace of change in our industry."